Get away from the busy tourist spots and discover seven secret places in Dorset. From nature reserves to sculpture...

 Giant games will keep you and your family occupied after you have soaked up the village history, and afterwards, you can head to one of Corfe’s delicious eateries to taste some of Dorset’s finest delicacies.
 The perfect way to spend an afternoon in this beautiful area of Dorset.

-Corfe Castle is surrounded by the Purbeck Hills.
+Corfe Castle, one of our favourite National Trust properties in Dorset, is surrounded by the Purbeck Hills.
 Adorn your sturdiest walking boots and climb to the top of the hills where you will be greeted with the most stunning views and walking routes.

 Walk along the top of the hills towards Swanage or over to Kimmeridge.
 Either direction will afford you fabulous views and a great finishing point whichever way your rambling takes you.